Arômes de Pavie Saint-Emilion Grand Cru 2016 - Second Vin

 About the wine:

 Château Pavie's second wine is dense, with dark tannins and overripe fruit.
 Bold and concentrated, it further highlights the vintage's fruitiness.
-Although it has powerful tannins and great potential, the wine also displays plenty of freshness.
+Although it has substantial tannins and great potential, the wine also displays plenty of freshness.
 Best enjoyed starting in 2024.

 James Suckling